Nyambura765/LearningSolidity/README.txt

 For now, modules supported by Remix are ethers, web3, swarmgw, chai, multihashes, remix and hardhat only for hardhat.ethers object/plugin.
 For unsupported modules, an error like this will be thrown: '<module_name> module require is not supported by Remix IDE' will be shown.
-//This is a day to day progress in learning solidity day 1 : Basic syntax, adding cooments, data types day2 : variables and visibility modifiers day 3 : control structures and functions(function modifiers,constructors)
+//This is a day to day progress in learning solidity day 1:Introduction to blockchain basics,Ethereum and EVM,smart contracts,Role of cryptogrphy in blockchain. day 2 : Basic syntax, adding cooments, data types day3 : variables and visibility modifiers day 4 : control structures and functions(function modifiers,constructors) day 5: Arrays,structs,enums,mappings(demonstartion with a simple Task management contract)